sybila/biodivine-sketchbook/README.md

 ### Building the app

 To build a release version of the app, run `npm run build`.
 Note that the first build can take a few minutes as the application backend needs to be compiled.
 Subsequent builds should be faster.
-To properly build the full release bundle for the app, you can also use `cargo tauri build`.
+To properly build the full installation file for the app, you can also use `cargo tauri build`.
+It will create an installation bundle at `src-tauri/target/release/bundle`.

 To start the application in debug mode, run `npm run tauri dev`.
 Note that upon startup, the application window can be unresponsive for a few seconds when using development mode.
 This is because the whole application is running in debug mode without optimizations.
 This startup delay should be substantially reduced when using the release binaries produced by `npm run build`.